Amul: Marketing

 In 1966, Amul hired Sylvester daCunha, the managing director of an advertising agency, to design an ad campaign for Amul Butter.
 DaCunha created an operation consisting of a series of hoardings featuring topical ads related to day-to-day issues.
 It was popular and earned a Guinness World Record for the longest-running ad campaign in the world.
 In the 1980s, cartoon artist Kumar Morey and scriptwriter Bharat Dabholkar were involved in sketching the Amul ads; the latter rejected the trend of using celebrities in advertisement campaigns.
 Dabholkar credited chairman Verghese Kurien with creating a free atmosphere that fostered the development of the ads.

 Despite encountering political pressure on several occasions, daCunha's agency has made it a policy not to back down.
 Some of the more controversial Amul ads include one commenting on the Naxalite uprising in West Bengal, one on the Indian Airlines employees' strike, and one depicting the Amul girl wearing a Gandhi cap.

 In 2013, Amul tweeted a picture featuring the Amul Butter Girl, implying that "freedom of choice" died in 2013, in opposition to the Supreme Court of India overruling the judgment of the High Court of Delhi and criminalising homosexuality again.

 On 17 October 2016, the Amul Butter Girl celebrated 50 years since she first appeared in the topical ad, titled "Thoroughbred".
 The ad showed a jockey holding a slice of bread during the horse race season in 1966.
 The impish Amul girl had appeared for the first time even before that, with Eustace Fernandez showing her offering bedtime prayers with a wink and a lick of lips, saying "Give us this day our daily bread: with Amul butter".

 Their ad on Aagey Badhta Hai India had an excellent response from the audience.
 It spoke about how their milk is seen as a household product, with a catchy tune associated with it.
 It has over 39 lakh (3.9 million) views on YouTube.

 In February 2020, Amul posted a picture of the Amul girl treating Joaquin Phoenix with butter after his academy award win for his role in the 2019 film, Joker.
 Since Phoenix is a vegan, Amul faced criticism from vegans in India and PETA for the poor knowledge of his vegan activism and life.

 In July 2024, Amul featured Maya Neelakantan, a ten-year-old guitar prodigy who auditioned for America's Got Talent season 19 in June 2024.

+Recently Amul was emerged as India's most chosen beverages brand and entered into OOH FMCG top five list.
+The ranking is as per the 14th edition of the Brand Footprint India 2026 report which was released by Worldpanel by Numerator on 13th August 2026.
+The report tracked consumer choices made during 2025.